John Polkinghorne: Awards

-In 1997 he was made a Knight Commander of the Order of the British Empire (KBE), although as an ordained priest in the Church of England, he was not styled as "Sir John Polkinghorne".
+In 1997 Polkinghorne was made a Knight Commander of the Order of the British Empire (KBE), although as an ordained priest in the Church of England, he was not styled as "Sir John Polkinghorne".
 He was an honorary fellow of St Chad's College, Durham, and was awarded an honorary doctorate by the University of Durham in 1998; and in 2002 was awarded the Templeton Prize for his contributions to research at the interface between science and religion.
 He spoke on "The Universe as Creation" at the Trotter Prize ceremony in 2003.

 He has been a member of the BMA Medical Ethics Committee, the General Synod of the Church of England, the Doctrine Commission, and the Human Genetics Commission.
 He served as chairman of the governors of The Perse School from 1972 to 1981.
 He was a fellow of Queens' College, Cambridge, and was for 10 years a canon theologian of Liverpool Cathedral.
 He was a founding member of the Society of Ordained Scientists and also of the International Society for Science and Religion, of which he was the first president.
 He was selected to give the prestigious Gifford Lectures in 1993–1994, which he later published as The Faith of a Physicist.

 In 2006 he was awarded an honorary doctorate by the Hong Kong Baptist University as part of their 50-year celebrations.
-This included giving a public lecture on "The Dialogue between Science and Religion and Its Significance for the Academy" and an "East–West Dialogue" with Yang Chen-ning, a nobel laureate in physics.
+This included giving a public lecture on "The Dialogue between Science and Religion and Its Significance for the Academy" and an "East–West Dialogue" with Yang Chen-Ning, a Nobel laureate in physics.
 He was a member of staff of the Psychology and Religion Research Group at Cambridge University.
 He was an honorary fellow of St Edmund's College, Cambridge.